enzo-project/enzo-dev/doc/manual/source/developer_guide/NewTestProblem1.rst

 - ``src/enzo/TopGridData.h`` This defines the meta data object.

-Somewhat more information can be found in `Tutorials/Headers? </wiki/Tutorials/Headers>`_
+More information can be found in :doc:`../reference/Headers`.

 Necessary Assignments
 ~~~~~~~~~~~~~~~~~~~~~